 Have you tried working on the co-authoring feature?
 Interesting, isn’t it?
-Its available for both Excel and Word Online and will be available for other Office Solutions in the future.
+It's available for both Excel and Word Online and will be available for other Office Solutions in the future.

-For the users who haven’t heard about SharePoint co-authoring, it helps multiple users to work on same documents at the same time.
+For the users who haven’t heard about SharePoint co-authoring, it helps multiple users to work on the same documents at the same time.
 It is just the opposite of check-in and check-out feature for document management in SharePoint.

 But, for organizations that go about approval processes, co-authoring is never recommended at all.
 You need to have control over the documents where your colleagues are working on.
-Also, the check-out feature avoids other users to work on it and make changes until the sharepoint document owner has checked-in the document.
+Also, the check-out feature avoids other users to work on it and make changes until the SharePoint document owner has checked-in the document.

 Checking Out a Document